Gillian Bryant

 Gillian Bryant, MSW, is a second-year PhD student in the School of Social Work.

 Gillian earned her Bachelor of Science in Psychology from ASU in 2019 and was the Dean’s Medalist for the Department of Psychology.
-She was awarded this honor due to her high academic achievement and research endeavors, including a three-day-long experiment investigating the effect of therapy dogs on students' self-reported and physiological stress.
+She was awarded this honor for her high academic achievement and research endeavors, including a three-day experiment investigating the effects of therapy dogs on students' self-reported and physiological stress.
 This project was under the supervision of Dr. Clive Wynne with the Canine Science Collaboratory.
 She was also a research assistant for the Learning and Development Lab under the supervision of Dr. Viridiana Benitez.

-These experiences in the mental healthcare system led Gillian to pursue her Master of Social Work, which she earned from ASU in 2024.
+These experiences in the mental healthcare system led Gillian to pursue her Master of Social Work at ASU, which she earned in 2024.
 During her program, she gained experience in school social work and interned with the ASU Community Collaborative at the Westward Ho.
 At the Collaborative, she worked with older adults and individuals with disabilities.
 Gillian specialized in policy, administration, and community practice.
 For her culminating experience, she completed a thesis, a scoping review investigating the oppression of individuals with a diagnosis of borderline personality disorder.

-As a doctoral student in the School of Social Work, Gillian is investigating and upending the oppression of individuals with mental health diagnoses.
-She aims to collaborate with individuals with lived experience to dismantle sanism and work towards liberation.
-Currently, she is exploring participatory research methods, sanism, and Mad Studies.
+As a doctoral student in the School of Social Work, Gillian is interested in studying and upending the oppression of individuals with mental health diagnoses.
+Her research interests include Mad Studies, art-based research, and community-based participatory research.
+She aims to collaborate with individuals who identify as Mad to dismantle sanism and work towards liberation.

 - MSW, Arizona State University, 2024